 velocity it would have a torque that would increase

 the forward linear velocity.
 Likewise contradictory.

-are in contact.
+where two bodies are in contact.
 We sometimes

 carelessly combine their effects and call it "friction".
 Sometimes we can